+Second, even where a defendant might have some intent to intimidate, that alone cannot be enough.
+Cf. WRTL, 551 U.S. at 468 (subjective-intent-only test "could lead to the bizarre result that identical [speech] could be protected speech for one speaker, while leading to criminal penalties for another").
 Objective analysis is much better at distinguishing between a genuine threat and protected expression motivated by real pain or anger.
-Cf. Snyder, 562 U.S. at 460-461 ("Speech is powerful.
+Snyder, 562 U.S. 443, 460-61 ("Speech is powerful.
 It can stir people to action, move them to tears of both joy and sorrow, and ... inflict great pain....
 [W]e cannot react to that pain by punishing the speaker.").
 Objective analysis thus helps ensure "sufficient breathing room for protected speech."
 Illinois ex rel.
 Madigan v.
 Telemarketing Assocs., Inc., 538 U.S. 600, 620 (2003).
-By contrast, and as this case demonstrates, critical context is rendered largely irrelevant under a subjective-intent-only standard.
-See, e.g., Pet.
-App.
-22a.
-And all of this is doubly true online, where background facts may be hard to ascertain, where content is often designed to titillate and provoke, where hyperbole is common, and where context is all the more important to grasp the meaning of disembodied words, images, and media.8
+By contrast, critical context is rendered largely irrelevant under a subjective-intentonly standard.
+And all of this is doubly true online, where background facts may be hard to ascertain, where content is often designed to titillate and provoke, where hyperbole is common, and where context is all the more important to grasp the meaning of disembodied words, images, and media.